enoch85/bazarr/dev-setup/README.md

 ### Backend API Issues
 - Verify backend is running: `docker compose logs bazarr-backend`

+### Authentication/Login Issues
+If you're prompted for a password:
+1. The development setup should have authentication disabled by default
+2. Check if `data/config/config.yaml` exists and has `auth.type: null`
+3. If not, run `./test-setup.sh` to create the proper config
+4. Restart the containers: `docker compose restart`

+If you still have issues:
+- Delete the data directory: `rm -rf data/`
+- Run the setup script: `./test-setup.sh`
+- Rebuild and start: `docker compose up --build`
 - Check if port 6767 is accessible: `curl http://localhost:6767`
 - Review Python error logs in the backend container output